cloudmesh-community/hid-sp18-419/tutorial/modify-pi-image.md

 The customized image will be in a subdirectory called `make-pi-images.pyoutput`.
 If you run it multiple times, you will need to remove the `mountpoint` directory and move the `make-pi-images.pyoutput`.

+## Gregor: Manual page cmd5 may be easier than click.

+modify-sdcard -burn IMAGE   - puts the given image on the sd card modify-sdcard -ssh [enable|disable] enables or disables ssh modify-sdcard -sshkey [~/.ssh/id_rsa.pub]  puts the default key for login modify-sdcard -name NAME puts the given name on the image

 /TODO Loop to create multiple images, handle exception of existing mountpoint and output directory

 - Change the name of the machine